Neighbourhood watch: Bridel & Kopstal

 According to Wort Immo, the current price per square metre of real estate in the area is:

 Shopping & services

 You'll have to drive to Beggen, Walferdange or Strassen for a big grocery shop, but you can stock up on basic items and snacks at the Esso garage shop Deliway.

 Beer lovers will appreciate Humulus, which offers a personal service and a wide range of stock, including smoked beers.

 For stylish lingerie, try Laced Secrets on the main road, and a pharmacy at 2 rue de l'École.

 Bridel is well located for commuting to the European Schools in Kirchberg and Mamer, and Lycée Michel Lucius and the Waldorf School in Limpertsberg.

-For younger children, there is a good choice of crèches including the commune run Relay Home and Rockids Bridel, plus Home by Day Botterblumm on Rue Nicolas Goedert.
+For younger children, there is a choice of crèches including the commune run Relay Home plus Home by Day Botterblumm on rue Nicolas Goedert.
 Kopstal does not have any crèches.

 The commune also run a language cafe every second Tuesday of the month to practise Luxembourgish and French, although group meetings were postponed in 2020, but they may restart later this year.